moddyz/RayTracingInOneWeekend/README.md

 Adding in support for object intersections to compute a color based on the intersection point's surface normal.
 Also - adding support for multiple scene objects.

-The green ground plane behind the center sphere is in fact another large sphere, whose green shade happens to be associated with the surface normal near the top of the sphere!
+The green ground plane behind the center sphere is in fact another sphere (much larger!), whose green shade happens to be associated with the surface normal near the top of the sphere!

 [Source code](./src/3_surfaceNormalsAndMultipleObjects/main.cpp)